Appointments can be held by video call, by phone or in person at one of our local offices.

 All PSR’s Personal Injury Solicitors in Wales and our Injury Lawyers in Cheshire are accredited by the Law Society for Personal Injury Claims.
 Our accredited status as specialists in handling all types of injury claims provides the reassurance you need and guarantees that we have the knowledge and tenacity to secure the maximum levels of compensation for you or your family.

-Covering North Wales, Cheshire and Merseyside, with offices in Shotton, Colwyn Bay, Ellesmere Port, Rhyl, Wrexham, and Wallasey, PSR Solicitors is one of the leading firms of personal injury claims experts out there.
+Covering North Wales, Cheshire and Merseyside, with offices in Shotton, Colwyn Bay, Ellesmere Port, Rhyl, Wrexham, Wallasey and Chester, PSR Solicitors is one of the leading firms of personal injury claims experts out there.
 When you recruit the services of our expert solicitors you'll have the confidence that your entire claim is being managed professionally, allowing you to concentrate on the most important issues, such as recovery and rehabilitation.

 Your Personal Injury claim is vitally important, which is why we will contact you within an hour of your initial contact with us during normal working hours, or at the earliest opportunity on the next working day if you contact us after close of business.